Unbalanced CRLH Leaky-wave Antenna With Broadside Radiation Based On Spin Photonic Topological Insulator Featured Hexagonal Configuration In Armchair Arrangement: Introduction

-A proven solution to these issues is transforming the unit cell from a hexagonal configuration to a 30-degree rhombic shape.
-This change facilitates straight-line propagation, effectively minimizing coupling between radiating elements \cite{abtahi2}.
-While the advantages of utilizing 30-degree rhombic cells are significant, it is important to note that they do experience limitations when scanning in the backward direction.
+A proven solution to these issues involves transforming the unit cell from a hexagonal configuration to a 30-degree rhombic shape.
+This modification promotes straight-line propagation, which effectively reduces coupling between radiating elements \cite{abtahi2}.
+While the benefits of using 30-degree rhombic cells are considerable, it is important to note that the radiation direction is limited to backward radiation, and the scanning range is restricted to 22.5 degrees.

-This paper establishes that adopting an armchair arrangement, rather than a zigzag counterpart, effectively mitigates the identified issues and enables backward-to-forward beam scanning.